Small Bites Always

 Adoption Experiment

-Steps to first adopt this habit:
+Steps to first adopt this habit, using the example of coding:

 Setup